jamesmichaelmaltby/JamesMichaelMaltby/cmalt.md

 This pop-up learning task had to completed before staff could continue to the rest of the site.
 Compliance was monitored and reported back to the safeguarding team.

+> In reflection, I believe the most important reason for being aware of wider issues in technology is being able to properly advise and support non-specialist staff.
+Most teachers do not have the time to keep up-to-date with the latest practice and regulations.
+As a specialist, a learning technologist can disseminate this information approporiately and support organisation wide changes.

 ## Core Area 4: Communication and Working with Others
 During my time is a learning technologist, my greatest communication successes have been during the redevelopment of the Plumpton College virtual learning environment for the 2017/18 academic year.